-The data used in this paper were collected as part of a project to assess the effectiveness of a video curriculum program developed by FRBSF for use in high school economics classes (Open and Operating: the Federal Reserve Responds to September 11).4 The accompanying guide relates the concepts covered in the curriculum to the Voluntary National Content Standards in Economics (NCEE 2000).
-The project was administered in California, where a semester course in economics has been required for high school graduation since 1989.5 Economics teachers at all public high schools in California (approximately 1000) were invited to participate in the assessment project, conducted in fall 2006.
-In order to introduce strong controls into the data, the only teachers included in the final sample were those who were teaching two economics classes for similar groups of students (Advanced Placement, honors or college prep, non-college bound, or mixed).
-For each teacher in the final sample, one class served as the experimental class using the Open and Operating ("O&O") curriculum on monetary policy, and the other class served as the control class, with the material on monetary policy taught in the teachers'
+The data used in this paper were collected as part of a project to assess the effectiveness of a video curriculum program developed by the Federal Reserve Bank of San Francisco (FRBSF) for use in high school economics classes (Open and Operating: The Federal Reserve Responds to September 11).4 The accompanying guide relates the concepts covered in the curriculum to the Voluntary National Content Standards in Economics (National Council on Economic Education 2000).
+The project was administered in California, where a semester course in economics has been required for high school graduation since 1989.5 Economics teachers at all public high schools in California (approximately 1,000) were invited to participate in the assessment project, conducted in fall 2006.
+In order to introduce strong controls into the data, the only teachers included in the final sample were those who were teaching two economics classes for similar groups of students (advanced placement, honors or college prep, noncollege bound, or mixed).
+For each teacher in the final sample, one class served as the experimental